UASD Membership Benefits and Services

 An understanding of changes to the Ethics law is most important, particularly in light of criminal penalties that have been added or increased in the Ethics and Open Meetings laws.

 The employment of best management practices has been and continues to be a focus of legislators, as well as the Legislative Auditor General in audit requests of Local and Special Service Districts.
 The training provided by the UASD addresses these important issues and fulfills the training requirements enumerated in statute.

 Currently the UASD website is undergoing a substantial re-design.
-Over the next several months, new features will be added that will provide useful management resources for member districts.
+New features will be added that will provide useful management resources for member districts.
 These resources are intended to assist management and board members in increasing their effectiveness in complying with the many statutory requirements that exist.

 Membership Services include the following items: